Can Optimism Lead to Depression?

 Someone who says they're always optimistic is lying or in denial.
 Harsh statement but the whole world places such shame on depression and those in a funk that we believe we have to carry around this false state of optimism in order for people to like us.
 Nobody likes a Debbie Downer, but people like people who are real and there should be no shame surrounding depressive disorders.
 We are not made to be happy all the time- that's not normal.

 Not to say optimists don't hold a place in my heart.
 After all, I stated earlier I appreciate these people.
 They are reported to have better health...in some cases.
 Interestingly enough I did research on health and optimism.
-"The relationship between optimism and health has been studied with regards to physical symptoms, coping strategies and negative affect for those suffering from rheumatoid arthritis, asthma, and fibromyalgia.
+"The relationship between optimism and health has been studied with regards to physical symptoms, coping strategies and negative effect for those suffering from rheumatoid arthritis, asthma, and fibromyalgia.
 It has been found that among individuals with these diseases, optimists are not more likely than pessimists to report pain alleviation due to coping strategies, despite differences in psychological well-being between the two groups."

 Why are those findings interesting to me?
 I have Rheumatoid Arthritis and in plain black and white, it states it wouldn't matter if I have a positive attitude or not- optimism wouldn't help my symptoms or situation.
 The people who are optimistic and report bettter health are the ones who engage in healthy habits in the first place.
 In other words I have to come up with better coping strategies that optimist because that won't get me out of any funk surrounding my arthritis.